 Mr. Wynns is a former recipient of the Prudential Productivity award in 2016 and the Florida Department of Corrections Secretary’s Leadership Award in 2020.
 Mr. Wynns believes in the mission of the Corrections Foundation with providing financial assistance for those in need when it is needed most.
 He has been proudly serving on the Foundation Board since first appointed in 2016.

-Mr. Rush attended Louisiana State University, Palm Beach Junior College and Florida State University, majoring in Business Management.
-He has also been the Chairman for the Leon County Republican Executive Committee, as well as Chairman for the Republican Party of Florida's 2nd Congressional District.
-Mr. Rush currently works at the Florida Department of Transportation.
+Mr. Rush attended Louisiana State University, Palm Beach Junior College, and Florida State University, majoring in Business Management.
+He has also been the Chairman of the Leon County Republican Executive Committee, as well as Chairman of the Republican Party of Florida's 2nd Congressional District.
+Mr. Rush retired from the Florida Department of Transportation.